weder-ribas-ms-thesis/cs7990-hummingbird-app-aws-native/README.md

 Additionally, as every software system is a closed system, that is: one's ability to infer the state of a software system is proportionally related to the systems capacity to emit useful telemetry.
 Telemetry is the broad definition for all possible signals emitted from a system.
 Example of telemetry are: logs, traces, and metrics.
 Weder's research interest lies in the intersection of software understandability, complexity management, and development experience.
-Therefore, this experiment also implements [OpenTelemetry](https://opentelemetry.io/docs/) as the telemetry framework of choice.
+This experiment adopts native AWS observability solutions, such as AWS CloudWatch and X-Ray, validating LocalStack's integration with these tools.

-This experiment aims to validate the feasibility of implementing a fully functional system, powered by LocalStack emulation, made observable with OpenTelemetry instrumentation.
+This experiment aims to validate the feasibility of implementing a fully functional system, powered by LocalStack emulation, made observable with AWS CloudWatch and X-Ray instrumentation.

 # The Hummingbird App